equinor/gordo/docs/general/endpoints.rst

 Under normal deployments, paths listed below should be prefixed with ``/gordo/v0/<project-name>/<model-name>``.
 Otherwise, the paths listed below are the raw exposed endpoints from the server's perspective.

+A detailed example of this API usage could be found :ref:`here <general/cluster_deployment:working with api>`.

 .. _post-prediction:

 POST /prediction